 Residencies, of course, also loom large on the horizon as medical students begin to apply.
 The site below helps students to make this stressful process a little easier.

-Even before graduation, debt is an issue that a lot of med students have on their mind.
+Even before graduation, debt is an issue that a lot of med students have on their minds.
 And with an average medical school debt of $167,000, there is plenty to think about.
 However, there are a variety of debt forgiveness programs that can help new doctors get out from under this financial burden, often while doing good by serving patients in need.

 This large federal program is another good option for medical students to keep in mind.
 This program offers forgiveness on medical school loans after 120 payments have been made for those working for the government, non-profit 501(c)3-designated organizations, or other qualifying groups.
 This affects loans taken out from the William D. Ford Direct Loan Program.

 Another important program that medical students can take advantage of to help manage medical school debt is enrollment in the Indian Health Service Program.
 Working for the IHS will help forgive up to $20,000 a year of two years of service.
-It is also a great way to doctors to give back by working in some of the most underserved communities in the country.
+It is also a great way for doctors to give back by working in some of the most underserved communities in the country.

-Whether you are trying to keep on top of the massive amount of studying required for classes, researching or managing debt, these online resources can make school–and what comes after it–easier to manage.
+Whether you are trying to keep on top of the massive amount of studying required for classes, researching, or managing debt, these online resources can make school–and what comes after it–easier to manage.